hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ---

-## Creating and Updating from CSV
+## Menu option 2 - Creating and Updating from CSV

-**Menu option 2** imports a CSV file into a datagroup or URL category.
-The tool first asks whether you want to create a datagroup or a URL category.
+Imports a CSV file into a datagroup or URL category.

 ### Creating or Updating a Datagroup